sbormann/ioBroker.iqontrol/README.md

 * (sbormann) Enhance JSON-Table to work with alexa-shoppinglist-adapter.
 * (sbormann) Added badges to toolbar.
 * (sbormann) Enhanced handling of images in BACKGROUND_HTML.
+* (sbormann) Added option to protect instance by passphrase.

 ### 2.0.1 (2022-03-09)
 * (sbormann) Fixed json-table sorting order.